 - View Navigator: Located in the top left.
 Allows you to move back and forth between visited "Views."

 - Move/Pan: W A S D keys

 How to learn more about a structure

-Inside the Info Box, if there's additional content related to the structure you’re viewing, select the additional icons to learn additional information.
+Inside the Info box, if there's additional content related to the structure you’re viewing, you can select the additional icons to learn additional information.

 - Book icon: structure definition